National Athletic Trainers' Association

 The National Athletic Trainers' Association (NATA) is the professional membership association for certified athletic trainers and others who support the athletic training profession.
-Founded in 1950, the NATA has grown to more than 43,000 members worldwide.
-The majority of certified athletic trainers choose to be members of NATA to support their profession and to receive a broad array of membership benefits.
+Founded in 1950, the NATA currently has 43,000 members worldwide.

 History

-The NATA was unofficially formed in late 1949 by a small group of athletic trainers from around the nation.
 The NATA was founded in 1950 when the first meeting of the NATA took place in Kansas City, Missouri.
-Nearly 200 athletic trainers gathered to discuss the future of their profession.
-Recognizing the need for a set of professional standards and appropriate professional recognition, the NATA has helped to unify certified athletic trainers across the country by setting a standard for professionalism, education, certification, research and practice settings.
-Since its inception, the NATA has been a driving force behind the recognition of the athletic training profession.
-Once housed in Greenville, North Carolina, the NATA is now headquartered in Dallas, Texas.
-From humble beginnings, the association has expanded to encompass a global membership totaling more than 43,000, plus a full-time executive director and staff.
-Members serve as leaders for the association, which has multiple committees working together to help advance the profession.
+Recognizing the need for a set of professional standards and appropriate professional recognition, the NATA tried to unify certified athletic trainers across the country by setting a standard for professionalism, education, certification, research, and practice settings.
+Earlier, it was headquartered in Greenville, North Carolina, but now, the NATA is headquartered in Dallas, Texas.

-In 2016 at their national convention in Baltimore the National Athletic Trainers' Association announced the launch of its first-ever public awareness campaign, At Your Own Risk.
+In 2016 at their national convention in Baltimore, the National Athletic Trainers' Association announced the launch of its first-ever public awareness campaign, At Your Own Risk.
 The campaign is designed to educate, provide resources and equip the public (non-athletic trainers) to act and advocate for safety in work, life, and sport.

 Code of Ethics

 The National Athletic Trainers’ Association Code of Ethics states the principles of ethical behavior that should be followed in the practice of athletic training.
-It is intended to establish and maintain high standards and professionalism for the athletic training profession.
+It is intended to establish and maintain professionalism for the athletic training profession.